 Where do sandhill cranes sleep?

 Sandhill cranes stay on the ground to sleep, usually balancing on one leg.
 They like to stand in shallow water, or along the banks of a wetland area, preferring lots of wide open space with few trees.
-Sometimes they will tuck their head underneath a wing, sometimes they will just relax their neck into a more collapsed position.
+Sometimes they will tuck their head underneath a wing, sometimes they will just relax their long neck into a more collapsed position.

 How long do sandhill cranes live?